 The MacBook Air is never truly cheap but a good discount on the premium laptop is a lot easier to come by these days as the most recent model has been out for some time.
 We've seen MacBook Air deals on digital store shelves more frequently so you've got a greater chance to save some cash.
 To save you searching, we've gathered all the latest offers on the MacBook Air right here, with a comparison of today's lowest prices across a range of retailers.

 The latest version of this laptop in the Apple family is the MacBook Air M1 (2020) and it has a starting price of $999/£999/AU$1,599 – that's the same price as its predecessor.
 Now that it's coming up to two years old, though, it's regularly available for less than this original asking price.
 In fact, we've already seen it permanently discounted by up to $100 / £100 in most stores - and has actually been as low as $749 / £849 during large sales events.
 It could be even less soon if the rumoured MacBook Air (2022) is announced in the near future.

-If you want to take a look at some other modern Apple laptops – including the most recent MacBook Pro 14-inch (2021) and MacBook Pro lines are covered and compared in our regular roundup of the best MacBook deals and MacBook Pro deals.
+If you want to take a look at some other modern Apple laptops – including the most recent MacBook Pro 14-inch (2021) and MacBook Pro 16-inch (2021) – these are covered and compared in our regular roundup of the best MacBook deals and MacBook Pro deals.
 There's also our guide to the best cheap laptop deals and the latest cheap Chromebooks for those who prefer Windows or Chrome OS.

-If you're after a performance boost, but still need that lightweight form factor, the new MacBook Air M1 might be your best bet.
-Don't worry though, there's a serious performance boost in this model but you're not paying as much for it as you may think.
-In fact, we even saw some early discounts over Black Friday 2020, so Apple certainly isn't afraid to drop this price every now and then.
+If you're after a performance boost, but still need that lightweight form factor, the latest MacBook Air M1 is your best bet.
+Don't worry though, there's a serious performance boost in this model but you're not paying as much for it as you may think - even with a recommended price of $999 / £999.